ibexa/documentation-developer/docs/guide/checkout/checkout_api/forms/services_for_checkout_forms.md

 ## CheckoutFormServiceInterface

 `CheckoutFormServiceInterface` (`Silversolutions\Bundle\EshopBundle\Service\CheckoutFormServiceInterface`)
-is an interface for checkout forms which defines a common way to prefill the form and store the data in basket.
+is an interface for checkout forms that defines a common way to prefill the form and store the data in basket.

 |Method|Parameters|Usage|
 |--- |--- |--- |